snail23/ironpedal/README.md

 Guitar pedal firmware for Daisy Seed+Terrarrium boards.

 ## Features
-- Small OLED display (hardware accelerated)
+- Small hardware accelerated OLED display that can be toggled off to reduce EMI when not in use
 - 16 different effects
 - Save/load your effect settings to external flash via QSPI
-- Effects can individually be enabled/locked
+- Effects can be individually enabled/locked
 - Record and play back up to 5 minutes of audio via the Looper effect

 ## Building from source